biocore/qurro/README.md

 A full example can be analysis from count table to visualization can be found [here](https://github.com/cameronmartino/rankratioviz/blob/master/example/deicode.ipynb).
 (Note that some of the command syntax is a little out-of-date.)
-Once a file of type Biplot-OrdinationResults (i.e. ordination.qza in the example) is made, a rankratioviz visualization can be produced using the command below and visualized by dragging/uploading the file to [view.qiime2.org](https://view.qiime2.org/).
+A visualization.qzv file containing a rankratioviz visualization can be produced using the command below, and can be visualized by dragging/uploading the visualization.qzv file to [view.qiime2.org](https://view.qiime2.org/).

 ```